tonio-nio/Data-in-the-Wyld/README.md

 # README
 Repo to share and store code for data collection, cleaning, and visualisation for the Scrapy Party group/

+- Visualizations
+  - To recreate the Visualizations of the report, run the Jupyter-Notebook "/Code/Time Series Visualizations/Final Visualizations.ipynb".
+Detailed instructions can be found inside the notebook.

 TODO:
 - Finalize the results we would like to present.
 (2006 event is great start, we need one more for late 2010s, or several potential explanations).
 Annotation scores.